-With Global Accessibility Awareness Day around the corner, we took a look at the most accessible cities throughout the country.
+With Global Accessibility Awareness Day this month, we took a look at the most accessible cities throughout the country.
 The Social Security Administration estimates that one in five Americans is living with a disability, which can pose a specific set of challenges during everyday life.
 Although legislation exists that requires accessibility in public housing like hotels and university dorm rooms, the Americans with Disabilities Act doesn’t require all community features to be accessible.

 Accessibility: How Did We Get Here?

 The Americans with Disabilities Act and the Fair Housing Act – both pieces of federal legislation – mostly apply to public housing, multi-family dwellings and public spaces.
 The first nationally recognized standard, released in 1961, addressed “accessible and usable buildings and facilities.”
 More than a decade later, the Rehabilitation Act of 1973 prohibited discrimination and required some new construction of public spaces to be accessible, as well as allowed for alterations to make existing spaces accessible.
 In 1991, the U.S. Department of Justice adopted the ADA Standards for Accessible Design as its standard for new construction and alterations, which later formed the foundation for ADA guidelines on recreation facilities, government buildings and voting booths.

 Many communities have launched efforts to become more accessible for the disabled, but others still have a long way to go.
 In 2017, we added a custom search filter on Redfin.com that allows you to find accessible homes for sale in your area.
 Using the accessible search filter and additional city data, we put together this list of the top 10 most accessible cities.